-is well recognized.
-Indian Human Development Survey shows that 95% marriages in urban India are arranged (Kaur & Palriwala, 2014), with only a marginal decline over the last decade (Allendorf & Pandian, 2016).
-A recent Lok Foundation-Oxford University survey in 2018 among 20-30 years old married youth also shows that 90% married through the custom of arranged marriage.
-This prevalence was larger in the northern states vs the southern states.
-Moreover, matchmaking is evolving from a traditionally in-person process with direct community and family involvement, to one with more indirect technologically enabled matching and mediation such as matrimonial websites, which allow for greater selection of marriage partners to fulfil a diverse list of desirable characteristics in a spouse (Kaur & Palriwala, 2014).
-While the proportion of marital matches via matrimonial platforms is unknown, in 2012-13 around 50-55 million users were registered on matrimonial websites in India with a projected year-on-year increase of about 130% since then (The Print).
+Over time, matchmaking has evolved from a traditionally in-person process with direct community and family involvement, to one with more indirect technologically enabled matching and mediation such as matrimonial websites, which allow for greater selection of marriage partners to fulfil a diverse list of desirable characteristics in a spouse (Kaur & Palriwala, 2014).
+While the proportion of marital matches via matrimonial platforms is unknown, in 2012-13, around 50-55 million users were registered on matrimonial websites in India with a projected year-on-year increase of about 130% since then (The Print).
 The industry has grown rapidly to include more than 1500 such websites (Pal, 2011), and 90% of 20-30 year olds in urban India report looking for a spouse online (ASSOCHAM).
 These figures show that arranged marriages dominate in India with matrimonial websites playing an increasing role over time.
 This is largely owing to wider selection, free or low fees, simplicity, privacy and ease of online websites.
-As a result, traditional avenues for arranged marriages like newspaper ads have been falling in importance.
+As a result, traditional avenues for arranged marriages, such as newspaper ads, have been falling in importance.